 Wes began his adventure called life on May 13, 1916 in Jerome, ID.
-He helped his father in the family hardware store, graduated from Jerome High School and went to the school of hard knocks brought on by the 1963 Depression.
-Wes helped support his family, and working for the U.S. Forest Service.
+He helped his father in the family hardware store, graduated from Jerome High School and went to the school of hard knocks brought on by the 1936 Depression.
+Wes helped support his family by working for the U.S. Forest Service.
 He attended the College of Idaho State University before he joined the Army following the attack on Pearl Harbor.
 Wes was commissioned as an office in the Signal Corps then served in the European Theater of World War II.
 He participated in the Normandy Invasion and advanced into Germany to the Battle of the Bulge.
-After winning the war, Wes ramined active in the Army Reserve and retired as a full Colonel.
+After the war was won, Wes remained active in the Army Reserve and retired as a full Colonel.

 Before Wes was sent overseas, he married his childhood sweetheart , Bonnie MacQuivey in 1943.
 Together they raised seven children in Wendell, Idaho, until her intimely death in 1968.
 Wes and Bonnie loved to travel with their children around the entire United States in their pickup camper.
 Later, Wes would travel extensivey through out the world with his children and grandchildren.
 Just months before his passing, as one of the last living members of "The Greatest Generatio" in a wheelchair, Wes was paid his final respects to the men who died at Pearl Harbor.